 Have you or a loved one been arrested or charged with a white collar crime in Phoenix, Arizona?
 Don’t hesitate to contact Orent Law Offices for immediate assistance with your defense.

 Our experienced Phoenix white collar crime defense lawyers know that your future is at stake.
 That’s why we’ll do everything we can to protect it.
 Give us a quick call today to set up a free case assessment and learn more.

 You should seek the help of an experienced Phoenix criminal defense attorney if you’ve been accused of a white-collar crime.
 If convicted, you could spend decades in prison and be forced to pay large sums of money in financial restitution.
 Hiring a skilled attorney can minimize the consequences of your arrest.

-Orent Law Offices, PLC has some of the most experienced Phoenix criminal defense attorneys.
+Orent Law Offices, PLC has some of the most experienced Phoenix criminal defense lawyers.
 Founding attorney Craig Orent has been practicing criminal law for over 30 years.
 Contact us today to schedule a free consultation.

 White collar crimes can have a devastating impact on both individuals and businesses.
 Further, these types of crimes reportedly cost the United States hundreds of billions of dollars per year.
 Unlike violent crimes or other illicit activities involving force, such as robbery or aggravated assault, white-collar crimes involve some form of deceit or violation of trust.
 This breach typically occurs in a business relationship and is committed for financial gain.